garv-shah/brain/content/notes/University Applications/Strategist Meetings/Thu August 10th 2023.md

 - Apple Scholarship, formally the [Swift Student Challenge](https://developer.apple.com/wwdc21/swift-student-challenge/), awarded in 2021 one of 300 global students, overall number of applicants not published

-- International Mathematical Modeling Challenge, Award of Meritorious Achievement: 2nd in Australia, one of two teams chosen to represent Australia at the international round.
+- International Mathematical Modelling Challenge, Award of Meritorious Achievement: 2nd in Australia, one of two teams chosen to represent Australia at the international round.
 93 teams across Australia registered

 - Australian Maths Challenge: Prize Award, top 0.3% one in 300 students